 In verse 2, shepherd is not used as a noun but as a verb—an imperative verb, which is a command.
 A call to action.
 Shepherd God’s flock—sheep being a metaphor for the people for whom Jesus laid down his life.

-This call to care requires elders to continaully watch for where is there health among the sheep… and where is there disease.
-Disease in spiritual sheep is the result of a disconnect between a sheep and the Savior, where a sheep begins to show symptoms of the flesh such as gossip, bitterness, a prideful, critical spirit, jealousy, and insecurity, just to name a few.
+This call to care requires elders to continaully watch for where is there health among the sheep… and where is there disease?
+Disease is the result of a disconnect between a sheep and the Savior, where a sheep begins to show symptoms of the flesh such as gossip, bitterness, a prideful, critical spirit, jealousy, and insecurity to name a few.

-The cure is to press the gospel into the lives of the sheep on Sundays, in community groups and discipleship cohorts as well as informal one-on-one friendships as we make it our aim to help one another come alive to the wonder, beauty, and transforming power of God’s grace.
+The cure is to press the gospel into the lives of the sheep on Sundays, in K-Groups, in small group discipleship and informal one-on-one friendships as we make it our aim helping one another come alive to the wonder, beauty, and transforming power of God’s grace.

 An elder’s influence as pacesetter begins with showing us how to care.